 Living in close proximity to the Nation's Capital, we have an abundance of places and events to chose from.
 Our activities include a spring Poker Run; tours to nearby scenic and tourist sites; picnics at area attractions such as the wine festival at Great Meadow; attendance at area antique car shows (including one at the Armed Forces Retirement Home which we help support with an annual donation); an overnight tour to a vintage drive-in movie theater and at least one multi-night, 350-mile round trip each autumn to an interesting historical site.
 In the past few years we've visited Colonial Williamsburg, President Woodrow Wilson's birthplace in Staunton, Virginia; and the National Battlefields in Antietam, Maryland; Harpers Ferry, West Virginia and Gettysburg, Pennsylvania; the C&O Canal National Park and the Pennsylvania Railroad Museum in Strasburg.
 Each year we also host an annual antique car show in historic downtown Fairfax.
-Our Regional Group newsletter - VALVE CLATTER - has consistently won awards in the National newsletter competitions since 2003 and also the prestigious Golden Quill award from Old Cars Weekly.
+Our Regional Group newsletter - VALVE CLATTER - has consistently won awards in the Early Ford V-8 Club's National newsletter competitions since 1997 and also the prestigious Golden Quill award from Old Cars Weekly.

 We hold our monthly general membership meetings at 7:00